-The Geocaching Experience May be a Treasure in Itself
+The Geocaching Experience Is the Treasure Itself

 To us, the experience of discovering geocaches is a treasure within itself.
 It’s a great opportunity to spend quality time with friends and family that could lead to some pretty cool memories.
 We’ve also found that we have met some wonderful people through geocaching.
-Whether it’s other cachers, or even people who have hidden and maintain caches (restaurant owners, etc.).
+Whether it’s other cachers or even people who have hidden and maintain caches (restaurant owners, etc.).
 Everyone has a cool story to tell.